-You can pay your bus fare to the driver in cash however it is strongly recommended to purchase a Metro Card, available at the Bus Interchange.
-The price of a trip is reduced at least by 30% and you gain access to unlimited transfers within 2 hours.
+You can pay your bus fare to the driver in cash however it is strongly recommended to get a student Metro Card, available at the AskOtago.
+The price of a trip is reduced by 50% and you gain access to unlimited transfers within 2 hours.